15 November 2018

 The bank’s client base rose to 100,000 individual customers but it also signed up corporate clients.
 “We chose not to specialize in anything.
 We thought that a bank with 80 million to 100 million worth of capital operating in 15 regions would be an interesting acquisition target for a strategic partner.
 Now the situation in the banking sector has of course changed.
 We focus a lot on retail and we entered the consumer credit market, mortgage lending, car loans, and credit cards.
 We have engaged most of the resources we have as a bank.
 We also take in deposits.
 Now is the time to upgrade the strategy.
 The management say they will have the strategy ready by the end of the year (2010), not just a draft but also an approved business plan.
 A new strategy for the institution should be ready in November and should be approved by the end of the year,” he says.

-In 2010, Fetisov also held a 14% share in Altimo, the telecoms investment arm of Alpha Group, roughly worth $2 billion.
+In 2010, Fetisov also held a 14% share in Altimo, the telecoms investment arm of Alfa Group, worth roughly $2 billion.
 “Altimo has one asset that is not public, it is a 25 % share in Megafon and therefore it is hard to give an accurate estimate of the value of the company,” he says.
-“Based on Altimo’s value without the spread, without the bonus for controlling interest, and without the bonus for a substantial share as these can also vary – 25 %, 50 %, 75 % without all the bonuses – Altimo’s current worth is between $12 billion and $15 billion,” he says.
+“Based on Altimo’s value without the spread, without the premium for a controlling interest, and without the premium for a substantial shareholding as these can also vary – 25 %, 50 %, 75 % – without all the premia, Altimo’s current worth is between $12 billion and $15 billion,” he says.

-Asked if it was hard to own an asset that he could not use because it had a non-public component, Fetisov says: “Not too hard.
-There is a time to throw stones and time to collect them.
+Asked if it was hard owning an asset that he could not use because it had a non-public component, Fetisov says: “Not too hard.
+There is a time to throw stones and time to gather them.
 When we came into this business in 2001, we were gathering stones.
 If you look at what we gathered, besides Vimpelcom and its regional network which covers the entire country now, we also entered Kazakhstan, Uzbekistan, Georgia, and Ukraine.
 We entered Vietnam, Cambodia, Laos, and Kyrgyzstan.
 Given all the deals we had in those countries, it was a period when we did not have much time to ponder over it.
 Now that we have Vimpelcom and it constitutes a completely different kind of deal, it is time to think about how we can improve the liquidity of our shareholding.
 We have a long way to go to that end.
-For example, Kievstar was a low-liquidity asset; we were with Telenor in it.
+For example, Kievstar was a low-liquidity asset; we were in there with Telenor.
 Now this asset is liquid; in fact, only one non-liquid asset remains.
-After we achieve it, I believe we should part with this business.
+After we achieve full liquidity, I believe we should part with this business.
 We only part to meet again in other businesses.
 Life will give us those new businesses.
-After all, we have been working together with various investors for some 20 years already; that entitles us to hope that we will continue doing this together in the future.”
+After all, we have been working together with various investors for some 20 years already; that gives us hope that we will continue working together in future.”

 Early foray into the Chinese market

 Fetisov was also an early investor in the Chinese market at a time when most entrepreneurs did not venture into China.
-“If I say China looks exotic for any normal person, this would not be right.
+“If could say that China looks exotic for any normal person, but this would not give the right impression.
 I have been working with China since 2004 when I sold my share in Alfa-Eco and opened an office in Beijing.”